tiagoharumitsukodama/quadro_kanban/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd quadro_kanban

-# Vá para a pasta server
+# Vá para a pasta BACK
 $ cd BACK

 # Instale as dependências